 If you’re not sure how to measure the performance of your higher ed digital content, this course was created just for YOU.

-This course on Content Analytics (launching in April 2019) is a brand new addition to Higher Ed Experts’Analytics Curriculum.
+This course on Content Analytics is a brand new addition to Higher Ed Experts’Analytics Curriculum.
 Its design was informed by student feedback from our Analytics and Writing courses, changing analytics practices, learning and cognitive research, but also shrinking attention spans and increasing demands on your time.

 What will I learn about Web Content Analytics for Higher Ed?